mayant15/dotfiles/README.md

 # dotfiles

-This is my zsh, neovim and tmux configuration.
+This is my zsh, neovim and tmux configuration (and also some extras).

 ## Usage